frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 >
 > This code defines a generic lambda using a template parameter, a feature from C++20.
 The lambda accepts two inputs of the same type `T` and returns their sum.
 It’s flexible—first, it adds integers, then it adds doubles.
 The power of this lambda is in its simplicity and versatility.
 It’s short, clear, and works with any type as long as the operation makes sense.
 C++20 lets you keep your code clean and adaptable, making lambdas more powerful than ever.
 And it doesn’t stop there.
 >
-> Default-constructed lambdas: In C++20, lambdas that don’t capture variables can be default-constructed.
-You can create them, assign them, and save them for later without calling them right away.
-This makes it easy to store and pass lambdas when you need a default behavior.
+> In C++20, lambdas that don’t capture variables can be default-constructed.
+This means you can create, assign, and save them for later use without calling them immediately.
+This feature is useful for storing lambdas as placeholders for default behavior, making them handy for deferred execution.
+As you can see in Code 1.2.2.3.C

 >
 > ```cpp
 > #include <iostream>